 If you’re thinking there’s got to be more to it than that, you’re right!
 You really need to know how.
 While simply running faster all the time can make you a faster runner, there is a much better approach.
 You might even say it’s a shortcut if you consider how many mistakes you might make if you didn’t know what I’m about to explain.

 There are four fundamental factors to running speed that I call the 4-Cornerstones to Faster Running.

 Here they are;

 Your turnover is the total number of steps you take per minute.
 Most newbie runners have a turnover (or cadence) around 160 steps per minute.
 The more experienced runners have a much quicker turnover around 170-180, with some even higher.
-There are only a few things in running that can apply to virtually all runners but this is one of them.
-A high turnover close to 180 steps per minute is ideal and most efficient, with very few exceptions.
-So if you’re currently below that magic number, work on a quicker cadence.
+There are only a few things in running that can apply to virtually all runners and this is one of them.
+A high turnover close to 180 steps per minute is ideal and most efficient for most runners, with very few exceptions.
+So if you’re currently below that magic number, simply work on a quicker cadence.
 Try using a metronome app on your phone to pace yourself.
 Think about it, if your steps were converted to miles-per-hour, you would be racing along at 180 mph instead of only 160 mph.

 "So with a fast turnover, all I need to do is add to my stride length, right?"
 Yup, pretty much.

 Your stride length is a combination of a little bit of muscular power, a lot of elastic energy, your full range of motion, and your form.
 You can have lots of power but if you don’t effectively utilize the free return of elastic energy or your full range of motion, you won’t find the speed you’re looking for.